 The amount of protein on your plate should be around the size of your closed fist, your fats should be about half your palm, complex carbs should sit in the palm of your hand, and the rest of the plate (about half) should be veggies.

 The great thing about loading your plate with veggies is they are low carb, and you can eat a massive amount of them without adding too many calories to your daily intake.
 They also help you get the right amount of vitamins, minerals, and fiber for the day.
 Most well-rounded, maintainable fat loss diets look identical to this one, and you don’t need to spend big bucks to get it.

+This fat loss tip isn’t rocket science.
 It’s amazing how just shifting a few habits creates a life-long impact on your weight loss efforts.
 Most people wake up, drink their coffee, leave for work, and then don’t actually eat breakfast until around 10 am, or maybe they don’t eat breakfast at all.

 Drinking at least two 8 oz glasses of water right when you wake up actually speeds up your metabolism a bit—studies show by almost 30%.
-That’s an easy habit to establish that will enhance your weight loss efforts.
+That’s an easy habit to establish that will enhance your fat loss efforts.

 On top of drinking water first thing in the morning, continuing to drink water throughout the day, around 64 ounces to be exact, also aids in weight loss.
 The reason?
 Well, the body is mostly made of water, and every system inside the body runs smoother and more efficiently when there is an abundance of water present.
 It also reduces appetite.
 A lot of the time when you feel hungry, it’s actually just dehydration.
 So be sure to stay on top of your water intake in the morning and throughout the day!

 Many studies show that exercising after waking up can improve weight management in a few areas.